 The stages are:

-Once these preparatory steps have been completed, you will be able to work through the 7 HACCP principles in a logical and systematic way as shown in diagram 2 below:
+Once these preparatory steps have been completed, you will be able to work through the 7 HACCP principles in a logical and systematic way as shown below.

 The purpose of completing the 8 preparatory stages prior to applying the HACCP principles is to ensure that the basic hygiene controls are in place within your business and that you fully understand your products and their intended use before you start to manage the specific hazards associated with your foods.
 Each of these stages is important to ensure that your final HACCP is effective, and you are advised to carefully consider the answers that you give to the questions raised by MyHACCP.